-As you may know I’m Humbug, the investor, and after a year and a quarter I’m losing badly; the losses I suffered in the early months of the competition were largely of my own making.
+As you may know I’m Humbug, the investor, and after two years I lost badly; the losses I suffered in the early months of the competition were largely of my own making.

 ‘£100k compounded up at 15% a year becomes £6.4m in 30 years’

-I’m not in any way being defeatist, or wanting to change the rules of The Great British Trade Off, but five years isn’t long enough for the benefits of investing to shine through or for the drawbacks of trading to become apparent.
+I wasn’t being defeatist, or wanting to change the rules of The Great British Trade Off, but the five year period we settled on isn’t long enough for the benefits of investing to shine through or for the drawbacks of trading to become apparent.

 I’ve recently been looking in some detail at compound interest.
 Albert Einstein wasn’t wrong when he said it was the greatest force on earth.
 If you get your calculator out you’ll quickly see what I mean; £100k compounded up at 15% a year becomes £6.4m in 30 years.